Request An Appointment

 Depending on the mental health condition being treated, there may be additional maintenance sessions after the initial course of treatment.

-TMS is covered by many insurance companies as long as you meet their criteria, which usually includes:
+Insurance Coverage for TMS TMS is covered by many insurance companies as long as you meet their criteria, which usually includes:

-Reasons for insurance disqualification:
+Reasons for Insurance Disqualification:

 We currently take Aetna and will be taking other plans soon.